 Types of minimally invasive spine surgery

 If you have been diagnosed with a spine condition and advised to undergo surgery, we encourage you to research minimally invasive procedures at Laser Spine Institute.
-Some of the spine conditions we treat include degenerative disc disease, bone spurs, herniated disc, bulging disc, ligament hypertrophy and spinal foraminal stenosis.
+Some of the spine conditions we treat include degenerative disc disease, bone spurs, herniated discs, bulging discs, ligament hypertrophy and spinal foraminal stenosis in the:

 Advantages of Laser Spine Institute’s minimally invasive spine surgery: